turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/using-hardhat-with-the-avalanche-c-chain.md

 undefined
 ```

 Here, `undefined` being printed does not mean that the instruction we executed has failed.
 Instead, it's `undefined` because we stored the return value into the Storage constant and there's nothing to be printed out into the console.
-In fact, we could verify that the command executed successfully by logging the contents of the Storage constant:
+We could verify that the command executed successfully by logging the contents of the Storage constant:

 ```javascript
 console.log(Storage)
 ```

 {% hint style="info" %}
-What you see below is a Javascript representation of the compiled smart-contract - it's not necessary that you understand everything you see in the logged output.
+What you see below is a Javascript representation of the compiled smart contract - you don't need to understand everything you see in the logged output.
 We print it out to demonstrate that the instruction was executed successfully.
 {% endhint %}

 ![](../../../.gitbook/assets/storage-console-log.png)